Megan here. My oldest baby turns five tomorrow.

 Below are some common milestone guidelines for the first half of infancy.
 Remember, all babies develop at their own pace, so your baby may not be on this exact timeline.
 Discuss any developmental concerns you may have with your pediatrician.

 Gross- and Fine-Motor Skill Developmental Milestones:

 Think about development of your baby in these terms:

 Head control, trunk control, stability and alignment are all essential for motor control and coordination of the jaw, tongue and lips.
 In other words, for the mouth to work effectively, your baby's body must have stability, alignment and control.
-This coordination allows baby to learn to feed herself, and strengthening of these muscles and reflexes eventually leads to speech development!
+This coordination allows baby to learn to feed themselves, and strengthening of these muscles and reflexes eventually leads to speech development!